1950s-1960s

 Many Rooms Many Voices

 A collection of short stories.
-Edited and with an introduction by Dr. Cheriyan Alexander, foreword by Shashi Deshpande, preface by M Veerappa Moily, former Chief Minister, Karnataka State.
-Launch Shankar’s Book Store, Bangalore.
+Edited and introduced by Dr. Cheriyan Alexander, foreword by Shashi Deshpande, preface by M Veerappa Moily, former Chief Minister of Karnataka.
+Launched at Shankar’s Book Store, Bangalore.

 Katha Lok, Bangalore 2000